uptimesoftware/uptime-elementStatus-gadget/README.md

 # Element Status Chart gadget

-> up.time gadget which charts the status of an element.
+> Use this gadget to display the service monitor status in a pie or bar chart format for a single element.

 ## Getting Started
 This gadget is built using Grunt `~0.4.1`.